 In addition to our lead product candidates, we are also developing degraders specifically targeting V600E mutant BRAF to treat melanoma, non-small cell lung cancer, colorectal cancer and other solid malignancies that harbor this mutation, as well as degraders of a protein target called RET to treat lung cancer, sporadic medullary thyroid cancers and other solid malignancies that harbor oncogenic RET lesions.
-We expect to have product candidates from our two other lead programs, BRAF V600E and RET, in the clinic by the end of 2022.
-Further, we are currently in the process of assessing our EGFR program in the context of the EGFR treatment landscape and determining the appropriate next steps for this program.
+We expect to have product candidates from these two programs in the clinic by the end of 2022.

 Beyond these initial product candidates, we are further diversifying our pipeline by developing new degraders against targets where we believe degradation offers potential advantages over existing therapeutic modalities.
-We have engineered degraders that have successfully achieved blood-brain barrier penetration in preclinical studies, which is a key step in developing medicines with the potential to treat brain metastases in oncology, as well as therapeutic areas such neurodegenerative diseases.
-We also believe there are many other therapeutic areas and indications where leveraging our TORPEDO platform to develop novel degraders may be advantageous.
+We have engineered degraders that have successfully achieved blood-brain barrier penetration in preclinical studies, which is a key step in developing medicines with the potential to treat brain metastases in oncology, as well as therapeutic areas such as neurodegenerative diseases.
+We also believe there are many other therapeutic areas and indications where leveraging our TORPEDOTM platform to develop novel degraders may be advantageous.